jkup/mastering-chrome-devtools/markdown/lessons/About.md

 Chrome DevTools can do so many things.
 Sometimes it's more important to know what a tool can do than knowing exactly how to do it!

+<div class="note">💡 Note: Chrome extensions often mess with the DevTools data, leading to inaccurate reporting!
+If you're going to run any important audits, make sure you have all of your extensions disabled **or** use an Incognito tab!</div>

 ## A walk through the panels

 1. **Elements** 🧪